raulgilabert/rubik-timer-server/README.md

 Backend for the rubik's timer web

 # Installation guide
-For running the server you need the packages express and sqlite3.
+For running the server you need the packages express and sqlite3, which are installed automatically using the command `npm install`.

-Just run the command: `npm install` and npm will install all the needed packages to execute the backend server.

 # To-do